A Dual Digraph Approach for Leaderless Atomic Broadcast (Extended Version): The design of

-\textbf{Initial bootstrap and dynamic membership.} Similarly to \AC{}, bootstrapping \fAC{} requires a reliable centralized service, such as Chubby~\cite{Burrows:2006:CLS:1298455.1298487}, that enables the servers to agree on the initial configuration (i.e., the identity of the participating servers and the two digraphs).
-Once \fAC{} starts, it is completely decentralized---any further reconfigurations (including also membership changes) are agreed upon via atomic broadcast.
+Bootstrapping \ACplus{} requires a reliable centralized service, such as Zookeeper~\cite{Hunt:2010:ZWC:1855840.1855851}, that enables the servers to agree on the initial configuration (i.e., the identity of the participating servers and the two digraphs).
+Once \ACplus{} starts, it is completely decentralized---any further reconfigurations (including also membership changes) are agreed upon via atomic broadcast.